![]() |

 So much for our life in our small wooden schoolhouse.
 Never shall we forget those joyful days in the "old school".

-Such changes have taken place in two short years.
-May the Wellington C. Mepham High School continue to grow and develop for years to come.
+Wellington C. Mepham High School continue to grow and develop for years to